 There were small stencil studies for future work inspired by recent trips to Singapore, the Northern Territories and Papua New Guinea: orchids, crimson sunbirds, kookaburras, the Devil’s Marbles in the Northern Territories, along with portraits of dogs and people.

 After that I wandered around the area.
 Regan told me about a large concrete cast spray can in an empty lot behind a chainlink fence a block away.
 I’m sure that is by Dface when he visited Melbourne in 2011.
 At the back of the lot against a concrete wall there was also a fake tomb stone, presumably also by Dface, that reads ‘Cheat Death’ (too far away for the zoom on my little camera).

 On my walk I saw Tom Civil’s wooden cut out versions of his figures decorating the wall of the community garden on the corner of Cecil and Gore streets.
 It is not a big garden just a few planter boxes and benches but it makes a big impact on the street.

-In Easey Street there were these decorated power poles by Webb+, an architecture and design firm.
-I didn’t think much of them, they looked a bit ugly, not surprising given the Christmas theme of some of them.
+In Easey Street there were these decorated power poles, I didn’t think much of them, they looked a bit ugly, not surprising given the Christmas theme of some of them.

 Also on Easey Street is the graffiti influenced architecture of the End To End building with the three train carriages on its roof.
 (For more see my post on Graffiti and Architecture.)